Fivepenny Piece

-The Fivepenny Piece were a five-piece band, originally formed in 1967 in the area of East Lancashire around Ashton-under-Lyne and nearby Stalybridge in Tameside.
+Fivepenny Piece was a five-piece folk band formed in 1967 around Ashton-under-Lyne and Stalybridge in Tameside, England.
 The band met and performed on Wednesday nights at Ashton's Broadoak Hotel, which gave them their original name The Wednesday Folk.

 Career

 Their break came when they entered and won the Granada Television talent show New Faces in 1968 (not to be confused with ATV talent show New Faces which didn't begin until 1973), which led to a contract with the Noel Gay agency, a recording contract with EMI, and their new name.

 Many of their mostly self-penned songs reflected their roots, using Lancashire dialect, with references to the mining and weaving trades, the mills and factories, and the Lancashire characters who lived in the area.
 But there was another side to the group's music, perhaps best described as more pop-oriented.
-The band's music is most often categorised as folk, though many feel that is too limiting a description.
+The band's music is most often categorised as folk.